Ashish00618/Ashish00618/README.md

 - 👋 Hi, I’m @Ashish00618
-- 👀 I’m interested in learning new technologies
+-I’m interested in learning new technologies

 <!---